Ramah Service Corps

 Ramah Davidson Metro Detroit Fellows

 The Ramah Davidson Metro Detroit Fellows are a cohort of Ramah alumni and staff who run Ramah-style programs in synagogues and religious schools throughout Metro Detroit.
-This year's cohort includes a committed group of 12 University of Michigan and high school Fellows.
+This year's cohort includes a committed group of ten Fellows from the University of Michigan.
 We are grateful to the William Davidson Foundation for its continued support of this program.